tymyrddin/blue-pdata/source/docs/traffic/vpn-ssh-tun.md

-# Creating a secure VPN with SSH and tun
+# Creating a VPN with SSH and tun

 Not all programs have the ability to use a SOCKS proxy, while what is really needed is an all-encompassing proxy, one that just takes all outgoing and incoming traffic and sends it over that secure encrypted link.
 In effect, a secure [VPN](vpn.md).